alekseyzimin/EviAnn_release/README.md

 ```
 cat protein1.faa protein2.faa > proteins_all.faa
 ```
 Next you need to create a file that lists all RNA-seq data (e.g. paired.txt here).
-This file must contain the names of the reads files with absolute paths, two per line, forward and then reverse, for example:
+This file must contain the names of the reads files with absolute or relative (v1.0.8 and up) paths, two per line, forward and then reverse, for example:
 ```
 $ cat paired.txt
 /path/rna1_R1.fastq /path/rna1_R2.fastq